Home Gyms – A Luxury and a Necessity

 Select the right flooring.

 Home Gym Design starts with determining the positioning of the gym within the house.
 Do you want it near the bedroom and master bath?
-Is it better in the basement or lower level where the equipment can sit on a concrete slab and not vibrate the entire house?
+Exercise equipment can be noisy and vibrate the floor it is sitting on.
+A home gym is often best located in a basement or lower level where the equipment can sit on a concrete slab and not vibrate the entire house.

 Home Gym Layout